NethServer/nethsecurity/packages/ns-dpi/README.md

 By default, netifyd is equipped to detect around 430 protocols and applications.
 With the inclusion of supplementary signatures, netifyd can extend its recognition capabilities to encompass over 1600 protocols and applications.

-Extra signatures are accessibile only from machine with a a valid Enterprise subscription.
+Extra signatures are accessible only from a machine with a valid subscription.
 A cron job will update DPI signatures during the night and upon machine registration.
 The download will be authenticated using a Nethesis proxy.